Posted on : November 3, 2019 by Clinic One on Immunization Schedule

 The need for adult vaccination has long been at a low priority as compared to infant vaccination at the government level.
 As a result, adults that are the economically productive sector of our society are denied full benefits of modern medical inventions that can save a lot of their time and money in treatment and hospitalization which could have been prevented by a simple vaccination.

 As the saying goes “Adults don’t have time to get sick”, becomes more relevant in this day and age where simple vaccination can determine how many days we miss our jobs, what quality time we will spend with our family and friends and how safe are we to our communities.

-Why Adult Vaccination
+Why Adult Vaccination?

 As an adult, we are exposed to a far greater number of risks in terms of infectious diseases than compared to infants.
 This is because every individual has a different lifestyle.
-Thus, Centre for Disease Control (CDC) recommends vaccination for adults according to our age, jobs, lifestyle, previous health condition, and travel history.
+Thus, the Centre for Disease Control (CDC) recommends vaccination for adults according to our age, jobs, lifestyle, previous health condition, and travel history.